-1. Students who apply for admission to Mercy and have a disability will be judged on an individual basis and will be accepted if Mercy can meet their programmatic needs with reasonable accommodations.
+1. Students who apply for admission to Mercy and have a disability are judged on an individual basis and are accepted if Mercy can meet their programmatic needs with reasonable accommodations.

 2. Students with learning disabilities must provide appropriate documentation, which is less than three years old, in order to receive reasonable accommodations.

 Teachers are provided an accomodations sheet for each student with learning differences.